 Here are some photos from the Storm King Art Center, where Jack and I spent a beautiful rainy afternoon last week.
 The clouds eventually gave way to sun as we were leaving the park; a very uplifting experience.
 Someone asked me whether Maya Lin's Wavefield was worth the experience.
 I think it is - if you're going to Storm King anyway, definitely take the time to walk through the grassy waves before climbing to higher ground to see them from above.
 Since the grass is rather tall and had been wet that day, my enjoyment of the walk was a little marred as my sneakers got soaked through and through.
 But overall yes, definitely worth experiencing.
 The temporary exhibition, Maya Lin: Bodies of Water, on view inside the visitor's center, is also a must-see (up through November 15).

 Carla Hernandez was born in Newark, New Jersey and currently lives and works in New York.
-She received her BA in Visual Art from Rutgers University in 1999.
-A painter and performance artist, Hernandez has exhibited and performed in group shows at galleries and alternative spaces in New York and New Jersey, including Mason Gross School of the Arts Galleries, Kenkeleba Gallery, ABC No Rio and Soho20 Chelsea Gallery.
-She has been a member of Soho20 Chelsea Gallery since spring 2009.
+She received her BA in Visual Art from Rutgers University.
+Hernandez has exhibited in exhibitions at galleries and alternative spaces in New York and New Jersey including Mason Gross School of the Arts Galleries, Kenkeleba Gallery, ABC No Rio and SOHO20 Chelsea Gallery.
+In 2010 she was awarded an Artist’s Grant for an April 2011 studio residency at the Vermont Studio Center and in summer 2012, received a studio fellowship from SOHO20 Chelsea Gallery.

 All images belong to Carla Hernandez unless otherwise indicated/credited.